IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-In the preceding script, we use Cloud Foundry CLI to create a {{site.data.keyword.mobilefoundation_short}} service instance.
+In the preceding script, you can use Cloud Foundry CLI to create a {{site.data.keyword.mobilefoundation_short}} service instance.

 ![stage1_jobs_tab_config](images/p05_stage1_jobs_tab_config.png "Set up Mobile Foundation screen with the Jobs tab selected")

 In the **Environment properties** tab, Add property *INSTANCE\_NAME* (as text property) as what you want the MobileFoundation instance name to be.
 It would be used as an identifier across many stages.

 ![stage1_environment_properties](images/p06_stage1_environment_properties.png "Set up Mobile Foundation screen with the Environment properties tab selected")